MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation

 \subsection{Implementation Details}

 All experiments are conducted on 2×NVIDIA A100 GPUs.
-We fine-tune HuatuoGPT-Vision-7B-Qwen2.5VL\footnote{https://huggingface.co/FreedomIntelligence/HuatuoGPT-Vision-7B-Qwen2.5VL} \cite{chen2024huatuogpt}, a Qwen2.5-VL-based \cite{bai2025qwen2} vision-language model further trained on medical image–text and instruction data.
+We fine-tune HuatuoGPT-Vision-7B-Qwen2.5VL \cite{chen2024huatuogpt}, a Qwen2.5-VL-based \cite{bai2025qwen2} vision-language model further trained on medical image-text and instruction data.
 We adopt parameter-efficient LoRA tuning \cite{hu2022lora} (rank 128, $\alpha=256$, dropout 0.05) on attention and MLP projections, with FlashAttention-2 \cite{dao2022flashattention} and bfloat16 for memory efficiency.
 Optimization uses 8-bit AdamW \cite{loshchilov2017decoupled} with learning rate $5\times10^{-6}$, $(\beta_1,\beta_2)=(0.9,0.99)$, weight decay 0.1, cosine decay with 10\% warm-up, gradient clipping at 0.1, effective batch size 16, and 1 training epoch.
 We apply DeepSpeed ZeRO-1 \cite{rasley2020deepspeed} for optimizer sharding.
 For GRPO, each input samples $G=4$ candidate reports; group-relative advantages are computed within the group, and, when combining rewards, the total reward is a weighted sum of clinical (0.75) and format (0.25) terms.